Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Courts require solid evidence to approve a modification.
 Depending on the reason for the request, useful evidence may include:

-• Financial Records – To show changes in income affecting child support.
+- Financial Records – To show changes in income affecting child support.

-• Medical Records – If the child has new health concerns that require adjustments.
+- Medical Records – If the child has new health concerns that require adjustments.

-• School Records – To demonstrate academic struggles or changes in educational needs.
+- School Records – To demonstrate academic struggles or changes in educational needs.

-• Witness Testimony – Statements from teachers, doctors, or family members who can confirm the need for a modification.
+- Witness Testimony – Statements from teachers, doctors, or family members who can confirm the need for a modification.

 Local Courts & Community Resources in Dallas

 Understanding local court procedures and resources in Dallas is crucial when seeking a parenting plan modification.
 Dallas County has specific courts to handle family law cases, including modifications.
-The Dallas County Family District Courts are located at the George L. Allen Sr. Courts Building, and it's often beneficial to familiarize yourself with this venue's procedures and requirements.
+The Dallas County Family District Courts are located at the George L. Allen Sr. Courts Building, and it is often beneficial to familiarize yourself with this venue's procedures and requirements.

 Risks & Challenges in Modifying a Parenting Plan